jss367/jss367.github.io/_posts/2017-03-22-Jupyter-Notebook-Favorites.md

 See how I use it to [prepare Jupyter Notebooks for my blog](https://jss367.github.io/jupyter-notebooks-in-blog.html).

-# Unix Commands and Command-line Commands
+# Shell Commands

-You can also use some Unix commands in Jupyter Notebooks, such as `ls` or `pwd`
+You can also use shell commands inside Jupyter Notebooks.
+Some are built-in so you can type them directly, such as `ls` or `pwd`.

 ```python